Skip to content

 Onion extract scar therapy is an alternative treatment that has gained traction due to its supposed anti-inflammatory and antibacterial properties, which may help reduce scar formation and improve the appearance of existing scars.
 Onion extract is commonly found in gel formulations and is applied to the scarred area.
 While the research on its efficacy is mixed, some studies suggest a benefit in the management of hypertrophic and keloid scars, albeit over a prolonged period of consistent use.

-The market abounds with various scar fading creams and scar fading lotions containing ingredients like alpha hydroxy acids, and others that claim to improve the appearance of scars.
+The market abounds with various scar-fading creams and scar-fading lotions containing ingredients like alpha hydroxy acids, and others that claim to improve the appearance of scars.
 These products aim to reduce pigmentation and encourage the turnover of skin cells, leading to a more even skin tone.
-Consumers need to scrutinize these products, as their effectiveness can vary widely, and some may contain ingredients that irritate the skin or cause allergic reactions.

 Professional Treatments for Enhanced Results